vstirbu/fsm-as-promised/README.md

 The condition callback must return the `to` Array's index of the selected state, the name of the selected state, or a promise which resolves to either.
 The condition callback is executed after `on{eventName}` callback.

-If the above is not suitable, complex conditional transitions can be achieved through transitioning explicitly to a pseuso state where the condition is checked, then the appropriate event is triggered:
+If the above is not suitable, complex conditional transitions can be achieved through transitioning explicitly to a pseudo state where the condition is checked, then the appropriate event is triggered:

 ```javascript
 StateMachine({